-As we begin our second year of ministry, we would like to thank you for your spiritual and financial support as we continue on this journey.
-The commitment of our monthly donors has allowed us to invest in dedicated staff on the ground in Kenya.
+As we begin our third year of ministry, we would like to thank you for your spiritual and financial support as we continue on this journey.
+The commitment of our monthly donors has allowed us to continue to invest in dedicated staff on the ground in Kenya.
 Without your prayer and financial support, we would not be successful.
 We pray that you will continue to support us in this way, as you feel led.
-We look forward to sharing the stories of a few of our scholarship recipients and the impact training will have on them, their families and their community.
+We look forward to partnering together to fill hearts full of hope in our scholars, their families and their communities.

 For His glory,